 It was important to gain more understanding on how novel technologies will mold new networks, especially 5G.
 5G networks are not only faster, but they provide a backbone for many new services, such as IoT and the Industrial Internet.
 Those services will provide connectivity for everything from autonomous cars and to remote health monitoring through body-attached sensors, smart logistics through item tracking to remote diagnostic.
 Most services will be integrated with cloud computing and novel concepts, which will require smooth and transparent communications between user devices, data centers and operator networks.

-Together with Ericsson, Oulu University and Elisa made research, and these results were disseminated eg. in NSS2017 conference and in Wiley book Comprehensive Guide to 5G Security.
+The reserach results of the collaboration between Ericsson, Oulu University and, Elisa were disseminated eg. in NSS2017 conference and in Springer book Network and System Security and in Wiley book Comprehensive Guide to 5G Security.

 The book provides a reference material to a comprehensive study of 5G security.
 It is the first comprehensive guide to the design and implementation of security in 5G wireless networks and devices.
 It offers an insight into the current and future threats to mobile networks and mechanisms to protect it.
 It covers the critical lifecycle functions and stages of 5G security, and how to build an effective security architecture for 5G based mobile networks.
 The book offers security considerations for all relative stakeholders of mobile networks.
 It covers critical lifecycle functions and stages of 5G security and how to build an effective security architecture for 5G based mobile networks.

-Cyber Trust -program and its results will guide also Finnish cyber security research.
-One important aspect is here the wide scope and holistic view on this topic.
+Cyber Trust program and its results will guide also Finnish cyber security research.
+One important aspect is the wide scope and holistic view.
 Another aspect is the relevance of cyber security in 5G, and how the SDN/NFV technologies will affect this development.

 Secure Wireless Technology Platform